Document Bank of Virginia

 Context

 In 1806, Virginia's General Assembly passed a law that required enslaved people who had been freed after that date to leave the state within one year's time.
 Those who remained in the Commonwealth more than a year could be re-enslaved and sold.
-Often, however, the law did not always operate to full effect.
+Often, however, the law did not always work as the state intended.
 Some people petitioned the General Assembly to remain in Virginia, some received permission from the local court where they lived, and sometimes the local community simply looked the other way.

 Clara Robinson was 60 years old when she petitioned the General Assembly in 1848.
 She asked to remain in Richmond after she was emancipated by Elizabeth Gibson.
-Clara Robinson was an established and successful midwife, who had been trained to assist women in childbirth.
+Clara Robinson was an established and successful midwife.
 Richmond lawyer James A. Seddon and several prominent white physicians who had relied on her services signed a statement supporting her request.
 The House of Delegates referred the petition to the committee on the Courts of Justice, which recommended approving her petition.
 The bill allowing her to remain failed in the state senate, but it was introduced again in the next session and was approved in March 1850.
 There is no further information about Clara Robinson afterwards.

 Citation: Petition, Clara Robinson, December 20, 1848, Henrico County, Legislative Petitions of the General Assembly, 1776-1865, Accession 36121, Library of Virginia.